Sumner-Glenwood, Minneapolis: History

 The Sumner Field Homes, constructed by the WPA in 1938, were the first federally subsidized homes in Minnesota.
 The homes were demolished in 1998, along with high-rise project housing buildings constructed in the 1960s and 1970s.
 According to the US Census (1), the area experienced a 95.7% population loss from 3,336 in 1990 to 144 in 2000.
-Plans are in place to rebuild the area, re-incorporating it into surrounding street grids.
-Buildings following the "New Urbanism" style will mix affordable and market-rate units, and will replace the old project housing.
+Plans were made to rebuild the area, re-incorporating it into surrounding street grids.
+Buildings following the "New Urbanism" style replaced the old project housing, with both affordable and market-rate units.

 The new community, developed by McCormack Baron Salazar, was funded with HOPE VI grants.
-The community has been renamed Heritage Park, and includes mixed-income rental and owned units.
+It was renamed Heritage Park, and includes mixed-income rental and owned units.
 One of the new streets in this development, Van White Memorial Boulevard, is named for Van Freeman White, the first African-American to serve on the Minneapolis City Council.

 In addition to mixed-income rentals, the Heritage Park Master Association represents the owners of single-family houses, townhouses, and condominiums in the neighborhood.